GluuFederation/docs-ce-prod/3.1.4/source/authn-guide/passport.md

 Passport is a MIT licensed Node.js web application that allows developers and administrators to delegate user authentication to one or more external identity providers, such as popular social sites.
 Passport normalizes the process of supporting external authentication and also provides a standard mapping for user claims to enable dynamic registration in your Gluu Server IDP.

 Passport is an Express-based application that leverages [Passport.js](http://www.passportjs.org/docs) for social login.
 Passport.js is a flexible and modular authentication middleware for Node.js with support for hundreds of "strategies".
-Popular strategies are OpenID connect, Facebook, Twitter, etc. Passport.js has turned into a successful crowd-sourced approach to offering users social login at popular consumer IDPs.
+Popular strategies are Facebook, Twitter, Github, etc.

 !!!
 Note:
     In Gluu Server, passport is included as an optional component for [installation](https://gluu.org/docs/ce/installation-guide/).